Personalise your experience

 BT’s partnership with BW Group drives a better approach

-BW Group, one of the world’s leading maritime groups, chose us to help them build a next generation cyber platform that would support their proactive security posture.
-We were able to take on their vision, supply global insight on the best route to success, and bring together the technologies and services they needed to build a managed solution that frees up their in-house security teams to focus on wider tasks.
-They’re now confident that their business-critical systems are protected, no matter how quickly new cyber threats emerge.
+We took on their vision, supplied global insight on the best route to success, and brought together the technologies and services they needed to build a managed solution.
+This has freed up their in-house security teams to focus on wider tasks.
+They’re now confident that their business-critical systems are protected, no matter how quickly new cyber-threats emerge.

 For a first-hand account of what the process was like, read our case study on BW Group’s security posture transformation.